 (1) What then shall we say that Abraham our father has found according to the flesh?
-(2) For if Abraham was justified by works, he has something of which to boast, but not before God.
-(3) For what does the Scripture say?
-"Abraham believed God, and it was accounted to him for righteousness."
-(4) Now to him who works, the wages are not counted as grace but as debt.
-(5) But to him who does not work but believes on Him who justifies the ungodly, his faith is accounted for righteousness, (6) just as David also described the blessedness of the man to whom God imputes righteousness apart from works: (7) "Blessed are those whose lawless deeds are forgiven, and whose sins are covered; (8) blessed is the man to whom the LORD shall not impute sin."
+(2) For if Abraham as justified by works, he has something of which to boast, but not before God.
+(3) For hat does the Scripture say?
+"Abraham believed God, and it as accounted to him for righteousness."
+(4) Now to him who works, the ages are not counted as grace but as debt.
+(5) But to him who does not work but believes on Him ho justifies the ungodly, his faith is accounted for righteousness, (6) just as David also described the blessedness of the man to whom God imputes righteousness apart from works: (7) "Blessed are those whose lawless deeds are forgiven, and hose sins are covered; (8) blessed is the man to whom the Lord shall not impute sin."